FedeMDO/nodejs-express-sequelize/README.md

 - Use typescript.
 - Write tests sequelize querying
 - Implement request validators as middlewares.
 Once that is done, testing endpoints would have more sense.
 - Why not a simple frontend to simulate a client app.
-But the things it's we would need more endpoints that are not required (Get and Post of jobs, contracts, etc).
+But we would need more endpoints that are not required (Get and Post of jobs, contracts, etc).